adhdproject/adhdproject.github.io/Tools/Human.md

 Both of these two changes are reversed when you cancel monitoring.

-To cancel monitoring, simply run the script, with the account name as the first argument.
-And the word "stop" as the second.
+To cancel monitoring, simply run the script in another terminal with the account name as the first argument and the word "stop" as the second.

-`/opt/human.py$` **`python ./human.py www-data stop`**
+`/opt/human.py#` **`python ./human.py www-data stop`**

         User Monitoring already configured
         Proceeding with monitoring.
         Ending monitoring of User.

+This will delete the log file of the account.
+Because of this, the terminal that was running human.py will repeatedly output that the file is missing.
+Just Ctrl-c to stop it.

+        cat: /var/log/human/www-data: No such file or directory